cdburke/convert_pjson/readme.txt

 This is a json encoder/decoder and is loaded into the pjson locale.

-The main functions are enc and dec:
+The main functions are enc, enc_dict and dec:

    enc_pjson_ 1 2 3;'hello'
 [[1,2,3],"hello"]